Banuba/agora-plugin-filters-ios/README.md

     BanubaPluginKeys.vendorName,
     extension: BanubaPluginKeys.extensionName,
     key: BanubaPluginKeys.callJSMethod,
-    value: jsonString
+    value: string
 )
 ```
-`callJsMethod` must be a JSON string with two fields: `method` and `params`.
-The`method` field stands for method’s name and `params` for method’s parameters.
-You can find an example in our [sample](https://github.com/Banuba/agora-plugin-filters-ios/blob/main/BanubaAgoraFilters/ViewController.swift#L181).
+`string` must be a string with  method’s name and  parameters.
+You can find an example in our [documentation](https://docs.banuba.com/face-ar-sdk-v1/effect_api/face_beauty).

 # How to build `BanubaFiltersAgoraExtension`